chenmiaomiao/leonardsusskind/references/editorial_revision_status.md

 Local 6-by-9-inch review editions were also built at normal and 1.2-times font size.
 They contain 122 and 152 pages respectively, and both report zero actionable overfulls, page-builder overflows, underfull paragraphs, or leaked TeX sizing tokens.
 The normal, pocket, and 1.2-times pocket artifacts were visually checked at the cover, front matter, chapter openings, wrapped running heads, equations, Q&A blocks, and retained blackboard figures.

-The pilot standard is now approved for the remaining latest-edition queue.
-Older duplicate editions remain available but will not be revised until the canonical supplementary and core sequence is complete.
+The pilot informed the stricter direct editorial standard.
+Older duplicate editions remain available but are excluded while the canonical supplementary and latest complete core sequence is revised.